arangodb/docs-hugo/site/content/3.12/aql/functions/_index.md

 menuTitle: Functions
 weight: 30
 description: >-
-  AQL supports functions to allow more complex computations and they can be called at any query position where an expression is allowed
+  AQL offers an extensive set of functions to allow for complex computations and it supports user-defined functions
 archetype: chapter
 ---
+Functions can be called at any query position where an expression is allowed.
-The general function call syntax is the following:
+The general function call syntax is:

 ```aql
 FUNCTIONNAME(arguments)